 Congratulations!
 Now you've actually saved some data in your local database.

 Now before you do anything else; open the web update dialog, make sure that all options are selected and press "Update".

-This ensures that you have all the latest prices etc. on all FlexLink items in your local database.
+This ensures that you have all the latest product data, customer data etc. in your local database.

 Time to share it with your colleagues

 The easiest way that works straight out of the box is to use the Quotation Tool Database utility found in the start menu.
 Before launching this application, make sure that you've closed down the Quotation Tool.

 Open the application and press the "Export" button.

 Save the file (.sdf) on a USB drive or a network drive.